oskarhs/AutoHist.jl/docs/src/methods.md

 # Supported Methods

 Before we describe the methods included here in more detail, we introduce some notation.
-For ease of exposition, we present all methods covered here in the context of estimating the density of a sample ``x_1, x_2, \ldots, x_n`` on the unit interval, but note that extending the procedures presented here to other compact intervals.
+For ease of exposition, we present all methods covered here in the context of estimating the density of a sample ``x_1, x_2, \ldots, x_n`` on the unit interval, but note that extending the procedures presented here to other compact intervals is possible through a suitable affine transformation.
 For some further background on histograms, we reccomend the excellent review by Birgé and Rozenholc (2006).

 We let ``\mathcal{I} = (\mathcal{I}_1, \mathcal{I}_2, \ldots, \mathcal{I}_k)`` denote a partition of ``[0,1]`` into ``k`` intervals and write ``|\mathcal{I}_j|`` for the length of interval ``\mathcal{I}_j``.
 We can then write a histogram density estimate by